Henry McNeal Turner: Church leadership

 While serving as chaplain, Turner had written extensively about the Civil War as a correspondent for The Christian Recorder, the weekly newspaper of the AME Church.
 Later he wrote about the condition of his parishioners in postwar Georgia.

 When Turner joined the AME Church in 1858, its members lived mostly in the Northern and border states, as it had been founded earlier in the century in Philadelphia and the mid-Atlantic area.
 Its total members numbered 20,000.
 His biographer Stephen W. Angell described Turner as "one of the most skillful denominational builders in American history."
 After the Civil War, Turner founded many AME congregations in Georgia as part of the church's missionary effort in the South.

 It encouraged freedmen to establish new congregations of the first independent black denomination in the United States, and to be independent of white supervision.
 By 1877, the AME Church had gained more than 250,000 new adherents throughout the South.
 By 1896 it had a total of more than 452,000 members nationally, the majority in the South, where most blacks lived at the time.

 In 1880, Turner was elected as the twelfth bishop of the A.M.E.
 Church.
 He was the first elected bishop who was from the South, and he campaigned hard within the denomination.
 He was one of the last bishops to have struggled up from poverty and become a self-made man.
 He was the first AME Bishop to ordain a woman to the order of Deacon.
 Because of threats and discontent among the congregations, he discontinued the controversial practice.

 During and after the 1880s, Turner supported prohibition and women's suffrage movements.
-He served for twelve years as chancellor of Morris Brown College (now Morris Brown University), a historically black college affiliated with the AME Church in Atlanta, Georgia.
+He served for twelve years as chancellor of Morris Brown College, a historically black college affiliated with the AME Church in Atlanta, Georgia.